Standard 2.5: Articles of the Constitution and the Bill of Rights

 In 2003, the National Archives, in conjunction with National History Day and U.S. News & World Report magazine, conducted a People’s Vote to determine the most influential documents in United States history.
 Some 39,000 people voted, online and by paper ballot.
 Based on the results, the documents were ranked from 1 to 100.
-The Declaration of Independence was first, followed by the Constitution, the Bill of Rights, the Louisiana Purchase Treaty, and the Emancipation Proclamation.
-Here is the entire list: The Results of the People's Vote: The Most Influential Documents in American History.
+The ten most influential documents in American history, as chosen by The People's Vote along with the percentage of voters that chose each document.

 What might the list and the vote have been if people had been asked to choose the most influential social justice and diverse history documents in U.S. history?

 There were social justice/diverse history documents in the top ten on the People's Vote list: the 19th Amendment establishing women's right to vote was number 6; the 13th Amendment outlawing slavery was number 7; the Civil Rights Act of 1964 that prohibited discrimination and segregation in public places like businesses, theatres, restaurants, libraries and schools was number 9; the Social Security Act was number 10.

 Perhaps the influential documents list should include The Great Treaty of 1722 (also known as the Treaty of Albany), the oldest treaty still in effect in Colonial American and United States history law.
 That treaty, negotiated between representatives of three British colonies and the Native American leaders of the Haudenosaunee Confederacy set forth ways to resolve conflicts between communities and peoples through peaceful means, what we today would call restorative justice.
 To learn more, read "A 300-Year-Old Treaty and a Lesson on Justice," Nicole Eustace (The New York Times, December 4, 2022).